percona/everest-doc/docs/administer/rbac.md

 kubectl edit configmap-rbac -n everest-system
 ```

 A text editor will open, and you can edit the `ConfigMap` as follows.
-You just have to add the new user and assign it the admin role.
+You just have to add the new user and assign it the desired role.

 ```sh